 It's not the most exciting, but the Yaris' interior is comfortable, well built and packed with standard equipment

 Generally speaking, the Toyota Yaris is a comfortable car to spend time in.
 However, its ride is a little firmer than some rivals' and doesn't feel quite as sorted as a Ford Fiesta's; there's an occasional hop and jump from the rear suspension and a fidgety feel over broken surfaces.
-Our test car's 17-inch wheels could have played a part in this, however – we'd stick with Icon or Design trim and their 16-inchers.
+Our test car's 17-inch wheels could have played a part in this, however – we'd stick with Icon or Design trim and their 16-inch wheels.

-Inside, the Yaris hits all the usual Toyota notes of studiness, sound ergonomics and decent-quality materials, but there's a distinct lack of flair that so many of its supermini rivals do well.
+Inside, the Yaris hits all the usual Toyota notes of sturdiness, sound ergonomics and decent-quality materials, but there's a distinct lack of flair that so many of its supermini rivals do well.
 Still, while a Peugeot 208's interior may have more design appeal, the Toyota's feels built to last and logically laid-out.

 Toyota Yaris Hybrid dashboard

 The Yaris' dashboard is functionally designed, with a clear, easy-to-read instrument binnacle and properly thought-out heating controls within easy reach.
 A new and improved infotainment screen sits front-and-centre and is far superior to that of the old car.

 If you already have experience with the current crop of Toyota models you'll notice plenty of carried-over switches, toggles and buttons, but this is no bad thing.
 You can expect everything in your Yaris to still be working years from now.